garrandall/popular-music-data/tracks/forever-came-today-diana-ross-the-supremes.md

 As you gently touched my hand
 I knew that we had laying a plan
 For everlasting love
-That i been forever dreaming of
+That I been forever dreaming of
 At last
-Ooh, at last
+Oh at last
 My forever came today (my forever came today)
 When you walked into my life (when you walked into my life) And made my lonely life